1 – Planning the project

 4.2 The student made decisions to direct the project, taking account of ethical and safety issues

-They followed educator/mentor instructions to work in a safe and ethical way.
+They followed educator/mentor instructions to work in an ethical way.

 4.3 The student showed creative thinking

 This criterion draws on Bloom’s taxonomy.
-At Bronze level, the student showed evidence of working at the, “understanding” and, “applying” levels of cognition.
+At Silver level, the student showed evidence of working at the, “applying” and, “analysing” levels of cognition.

 4.4 The student identified and overcame problems successfully